-Remember, only .pdf files can be manipulated using the Unstaple/Staple function.

 You can also separate documents using the Split tool.
-Splitting a documents separates it into two sections at the point the split is made.
+Splitting a document separates it into two sections at the point the split is made.
 To split a document:

 Open the document in the viewer.

 Navigate to the page you want to be the first page of the split.